Charges and authorizations

 - Substitute options may have different prices than your original items because these prices, including the associated taxes and other fees the store charges, may vary based on current in-store item prices and availability.

-The charge will be processed through Google Payments when your order’s paid for in the store.
+- The charge will be processed through Google Payments when your order is paid for in-store.
 You’ll see separate charges for each store you order from if you order from multiple stores, as well as a separate charge from Google for the shipping & service fee.